Adam Obert: Youth teams

-Senior national team
+Senior

-Francesco Calzona first recognised Obert for duties in the squad of Slovak senior national team in November 2022 nomination as a direct call-up for two friendly fixtures against Montenegro and Marek Hamšík's retirement game against Chile.
-On 17 November 2022, during a fixture versus Montenegro at Podgorica City Stadium, Obert was only listed as a substitute and remained benched for the entirety of the 2–2 draw.
-However, three days later on 20 November at Tehelné pole against Chile, Obert made his senior international debut.
-He came on in the 80th minute of the match, with the score at 0–0, to replace Vernon De Marco as the left-back.
-Thus he became the last international to debut under the captainship of Marek Hamšík who was taken off the pitch less than ten minutes later in his final internationall walk off the pitch.
-During Obert's tenure on the pitch the scored did not change, remaining at 0–0.
+In November 2022, Obert received his first call-up by coach Francesco Calzona to the Slovak senior team for two friendly matches against Montenegro and Marek Hamšík's farewell one against Chile.

+On 17 November, in the former away match, he was only listed as a substitute and remained benched for the entirety of the 2–2 draw.
+On 20 November, Obert debuted in a home match against the latter opponent in Tehelné pole against Chile, replacing Vernon De Marco at the 80th minute.
+As a result, he became the last international to debut under the captainship of Marek Hamšík, who was taken off the pitch less than ten minutes later in his final international walk off the pitch.
+Obert's debut match ended in a goalless draw.

-Calzona continued to nominate Obert into March 2023, when he called him up ahead of two home UEFA Euro 2024 qualifiers versus Luxembourg and Bosnia and Herzegovina marking Obert's first competitive national team recognition.
+In March 2023, Obert received his first competitive call-up for two home UEFA Euro 2024 qualifcations against Luxembourg and Bosnia and Herzegovina, marking Obert's first competitive national team call-up.
+He was later included in Slovakia's squad for UEFA Euro 2024 and played a total of 24 minutes as a substitute, appearing in the 1–0 victory against Belgium and 2–1 loss against Ukraine.

+Obert scored his first international goal for Slovakia on 13 October 2025, during a 2026 FIFA World Cup qualification match against Luxembourg.

 Personal life

-His grandfather Jozef was a former Czechoslovakia and Slovan Bratislava player.
-During his tenure in Sampdoria and Cagliari, Obert became fluent in Italian.
+His grandfather, Jozef, was a former footballer of Czechoslovakia and Slovan Bratislava.
+During Adam's tenure in Sampdoria and Cagliari, he became fluent in Italian.